natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 ### Binding redirects and version conflicts

 Visual Studio and MSBuild.exe run on .NET Framework.
-If your assembly uses an assembly also used by MSBuild itself, you can end of with `FileNotFoundException` or `MissingMethodException` when the assembly finding fails or fails to give you the right version.
+If your assembly uses a dependency also used by MSBuild itself, you can end of with `FileNotFoundException` or `MissingMethodException` when the runtime fails to load the right version.
 Normally, this is resolved with binding redirects.
 This is not supported by MSBuild.
 To workaround this, you have to hook into assembly resolving hooks.